analogdevicesinc/ai8x-synthesis/README.md

 #### System Packages

 Some additional system packages are required, and installation of these additional packages requires administrator privileges.
-Note that this is the only time administrator privileges are required unless the optional Manifold is installed locally.
+Note that this is the only time administrator privileges are required.

 ##### macOS